 Henry Louis Gates Jr. is the Alphonse Fletcher University Professor and Director of the W.E.B.
 Du Bois Institute for African and African American Research at Harvard University.
 He is the author of In Search of Our Roots (Crown, 2009), which expands on interviews he conducted for his...
 Read More →

-Rita Dove, Poet Laureate of the United States from 1993 to 1995, has received numerous literary and academic honors, among them the 1987 Pulitzer Prize in Poetry and, more recently, the Fulbright Lifetime Achievement Medal and the Premio Capri (both in 2009).
-She received the 2008...
+Rita Dove, Poet Laureate of the United States from 1993 to 1995, has received numerous literary and academic honors, among them the 1987 Pulitzer Prize in Poetry, the 1996 National Humanities Medal from President Clinton and the 2011 National Medal of Arts from President Obama, making her...
 Read More →

 Joyce Carol Oates has often expressed an intense nostalgia for the time and place of her childhood, and much of her fiction lovingly recalls her working-class upbringing.
 Yet she has also admitted that the rural rough-and-tumble surroundings made her early years "a daily scramble for...
 Read More →

 Steven Pinker is often hailed for his ability to use wit and pop culture to make arcane concepts of language and psychology accessible for non-academics.
 He is Harvard College Professor and Johnstone Family Professor of Psychology at Harvard University.
 He has also taught at Stanford and...
 Read More →